Please Note: This is a work in progress, but you can still get a lot out of this as it is now, enjoy.

 Food preperation.

 Cooking Methods: Baking, Broiling, Oil Stir-frying, Pressure Cooking, Raw, Sauté, Sprouted, Steaming, Stewing (light boiling, as in soups), and Water Stir-fry.
+Each of these methods has their time and place for each constitution type.

 You can use herbs and spices to influence the property of foods for good or bad depending on your type.